 Primary non-emergency services include fire prevention inspections and public safety education programs.

-The Community Health Systems section has the responsibility to ensure the delivery of Emergency Medical Services to all residents of and visitors to the City of Plano 24 hours a day, 365 days a year.
+The Emergency Medical Services Section has the responsibility to ensure the delivery of Emergency Medical Services to all residents of and visitors to the City of Plano 24 hours a day, 365 days a year.
 These services range from basic first aid to advanced cardiac and trauma life support.
+This section also includes the Community Medicine Service providing care to chronically ill members of the community.

 Training &SpecialOperations The Training & Special Operations section staffs and administers a comprehensive training and education program to meet all state and national standards for fire suppression and EMS personnel.